 The sheer magnitude and almost utopian nature of the possibilities, point to the importance of evolvable modularity in general, and the corresponding research in particular.
-In a special session on Evolvable Modularity Patterns, held as part of the PATTERNS conference in Athens, Greece, four papers are presented that explore architectural patterns in several domains, exhibiting higher levels of evolvability than currently available.
-Peter De Bruyn et al. explore in two separate papers architectural patterns with respect to evolvability for housing utilities and transport logistics.
-In both application domains, modular structures are analyzed at various hierarchical aggregation levels.
-Gilles Oorts et al. proposes a finegrained modular structure based on text fragments, in order to attain flexible and evolvable document generation.
-And Philip Huysmans et al. presents the application of scenario-based techniques to discover domain-specific evolvable patterns.
+In a special session on Evolvable Modularity Patterns, held as part of the PATTERNS 2017 conference in Athens, Greece, four papers were presented that explore architectural patterns in several domains to attain higher levels of evolvability.
+In this second EMPAT session, part of the PATTERNS 2018 conference in Barcelona, Spain, three papers are pressented.
+Marek Suchànek et al. propose an initial conceptualization for the evolvable representation and management of documents.
+In a case study based approach, Peter De Bruyn et al. attempt to chart the various dimensions of variability in evolving software applications.
+A third paper by Herwig Mannaert et al. studies the evolvability of a specific code generation pattern.